How to check if a tree is protected

 If the tree is in a conservation area you may need our permission to work on it.
 Find out which trees in conservation areas need a planning application.

-- Type in the street name and press ‘OK’.
+- Type in the Postcode and press ‘OK’.
+Scroll and click on the address in the drop down.
 It will then take you to the address on the map.

 - On the left hand side of the map there is a list in blue.
 Go to Planning.
 There is a '+' on the right hand side of the word.
 Click this '+'.